 Think your choices are limited on 30/10?
 THINK AGAIN!
 I am not so creative in the kitchen…but my friends and family have some KILLER ideas for on-plan meals that are DELICIOUS and NUTRITIOUS!
-Some of these are from 30/10 and are on-plan approved and others have been home grown and tweaked to meet the 30/10 guidelines!
+These recipes have been created by either myself or my mom so enjoy!
+All are compliant within the 30/10 Guidelines.
 Please let me know how they work for you!

 - 3/4 cup olive oil

 - 1/4 cup yellow mustard- sugar free

 - 1/4 sweet onion, chopped